-I’ve mentioned before that we live in a fairly small home (about 1400 sq ft) and I don’t have true pantry, just kitchen pantry cabinets.
+We live in a fairly small home (under 1400 sq ft) and I don’t have true pantry, just kitchen pantry cabinets.
 Therefore, I have to get creative when I store food.
 Some of the food goes in my kitchen cabinets – on those top shelves that are hard to get to – but not all of it will fit.
 I also store canned food in the mudroom and under some beds.

 - Label everything.
 Blueberry jam and dewberry jam look very similar in the jar.
 I cannot tell you how much time I have wasted because I didn’t take a moment to label the jar.
 If you’re using metal lids, you can use a sharpie and just write on the lid.
 If you are using a reusable canning lid, a piece of masking tape works just fine.
-If you want something nicer, there are many fun labels on the market these days, including shrink wrap sleeve labels.
+If you want something nicer, there are many fun labels on the market these days, you can even have custom labels made.

 - Date the items.
 I know you think you’ll remember when you canned the stewed tomatoes but if you have any left over from last year when you start canning this year, they’ll look exactly alike.
 It’s hard to rotate your jars with first in, first out, if you don’t date them.